Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Model Formulations

 \subsection{IP-3}

 We now consider a third option to model the robust problem.
-Again we assume that items are sorted by $w_i$ in non-decreasing order.
-However, as an alternative formulation for IP-2, here the adversarial problem is obtained by considering the ratio of items weight divided by the budget $B$.
+As an alternative formulation for IP-2, here the adversarial problem is obtained by considering the ratio of items weight divided by the budget $B$.
 Thus the model is as follows: